DIKU-EDU/kudos/docs/introduction.rst

    * Decide any other practical issues (are design reviews compulsory for students, how many students there are per group, etc.)

-   * Familiarize the staff with KUDOS and YAMS.
+   * Familiarize the staff with KUDOS and the simulator.

    * Introduce KUDOS to the students.